Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 * A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a MQTT Broker connection & to perform graphical MQTT Data Mappings within the Cumumlocity IoT UI.

-Using this project you are able to connect to any MQTT Broker and map any JSON-based payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.
+Using the solution you are able to connect to any MQTT Broker and map any JSON-based payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.

 ### Architecture